CP4 Europe - Strengthening National Child Participation Frameworks and Action in Europe (EU-CoE Joint Project)

-It is implemented over 24 months (01 April 2021- 31 March 2023) in 5 partner countries: the Czech Republic, Iceland, Portugal, Slovenia and Finland, and at the European level.
-Deliverables at the national level will include national assessments of national mechanisms, the development of model national strategies, handbooks, checklists and training materials aimed at building capacities on collective and individual child participation.
-All partners of the project will support the establishment of a “Child participation leadership network”, to benefit from mutual peer support to address the challenges of child participation in various challenges.
+It was implemented over 27 months (01 April 2021 - 30 June 2023) in 5 partner countries: the Czech Republic, Finland, Iceland, Portugal, and Slovenia, and at the European level.
+Deliverables at the national level included assessments of national mechanisms, the development of model national strategies, handbooks, checklists and training materials aimed at building capacities on collective and individual child participation.
+All partners of the project supported the establishment of a “Child participation leadership network”, to benefit from mutual peer support to address the challenges of child participation in various challenges.

 Project news